danielquerrey/Cloud-Based-POS-System/README.md

 - User management functionalities.
 - Various reports, including product usage, sales, excess, restock, and more.
 - Compliance with WCAG 2.1 accessibility principles.

+**Web-Hosted Application**: You can access our live application by clicking [here](https://piadapos.azurewebsites.net/).
+Please note that this application is designed for 1080p ratio devices, and users must sign up for the order online application to create real-time orders.

 ## External API Integrations